1929 Avedis Zildjian begins in Norfolk Downs, Mass.

 No Year: The Mythical C2 stamp which doesn't exist

-The American K series is very light for now, because I have been concentrating on coding up the A series first.
-If something has a ? after it that can mean either conflicting evidence of the year, or that sufficiently robust evidence hasn't been found (or if it has nobody told me).
+If a year has a ? after it that can mean either conflicting evidence of the year, or that sufficiently robust evidence hasn't been found (or if it has nobody told me).
 I'm still searching for proper evidence or a consensus view on many many things.
 Expect change.

 I am happy to accept well referenced additions or corrections to when models come in and out, the years when stamps or particular ink styles appeared, etc. But please don't flood me with lots of these for the time being.
 But I do appreciate contributions from others, particularly because I haven't got any Zildjian catalogs, price lists, and old drumming magazines with ads.
 I just wasn't paying attention to that sort of stuff.